 I have been an avid trail runner since middle school but wasn’t introduced to the wonderful Richmond trails until closer to the end of college.
 A really good friend that I ran with in high school and still actively run/hike/hang out with first introduced me to the North Bank Trail on the James River.
 The rest was history.

 Most of these trails can be hiked, biked, or run on.
 Some can be pretty technical, but they’re also a great way to get out and explore so close to the city.

-I say most because certain sections or parts of trails might be specifically for bikers or specifically for hiker/runners.
-But they’re all pretty well marked.
+I say most because certain sections or parts of trails might be specifically for bikers or specifically for hikers/runners.
+But they’re all pretty well-marked.